 - Now, you should launch the app once again and see if the error message is gone.

 If none of the above issues have worked for you so far, it’s time to use a professional tool.
-In this case, the best solution is to use Tenorshare ReiBoot.
+In this case, the best solution is to use Tenorshare ReiBoot for Android.
 In fact, Tenorshare ReiBoot is a powerful software that has a very impressive set of features.
 This special tool can fix a variety of issues related to your Android device.

 Initially, this tool was designed for iOS devices only.
 However, now it is compatible with Android platforms as well.
 It can fix potential lags on the system, unresponsive screen, IMS Service Has Stopped, stuck issues, boot loop, and many more.
 With Tenoreshare ReiBoot, you can fix all those issues using a couple of clicks.

 Here are the reasons to use this tool to fix potential issues on your Android device.